Wildlife Killing Contests

 Successes to Date

-Eight states—Arizona, California, Colorado, Maryland, Massachusetts, New Mexico, Vermont, and Washington—have enacted bans on certain types of wildlife killing contests.
+Ten states—Arizona, California, Colorado, Maryland, Massachusetts, New Mexico, New York, Oregon, Vermont, and Washington—have enacted bans on certain types of wildlife killing contests.
 In 2014, the California Fish and Game Commission banned contests targeting game species, furbearers, and nongame mammals.
-In 2018, the Vermont General Assembly banned coyote-killing contests.
-In 2019, the New Mexico General Legislature banned coyote killing contests, the Arizona Fish and Game Commission banned contests for predator and furbearing species, and the Massachusetts Division of Fisheries and Wildlife banned contests for predator and furbearer species.
+In 2018, the Vermont General Assembly banned coyote killing contests.
+In 2019, the New Mexico General Legislature banned coyote killing contests, the Arizona Fish and Game Commission banned contests for predator and furbearing species, and the Massachusetts Division of Fisheries and Wildlife banned contests for predator and furbearing species.
 In 2020, the Colorado Parks and Wildlife Commission banned contests for furbearing species and certain small game species, and the Washington Fish and Wildlife Commission banned contests for species without a bag limit.
 In 2021, the Maryland legislature banned contests targeting coyotes, foxes, and raccoons, with overwhelming bipartisan support.
-Additional states have pending legislation or have proposed rules that would limit wildlife killing contests.
+In 2023, the Oregon Fish and Wildlife Commission banned contests targeting unprotected mammals, and the New York State Assembly banned contests for most wildlife species, including coyotes, foxes, bobcats, squirrels, and other species.
+Additional states have pending legislation or have proposed rules that would limit wildlife killing contests, and federal legislation was introduced in 2022 to ban contests on public lands.

 What You Can Do